testablehttpclient/TestableHttpClient/README.md

 ## Supported .NET versions

 TestableHttpClient is build as a netstandard2.0 library, so theoretically it can work on every .NET version that support netstandard2.0.
-However, only the following versions are being actively tested and thus supported:
+The following versions are being actively tested and thus supported:

+- .NET Framework 4.6 and up
 - .NET Core 3.1
 - .NET 6.0
+- .NET 7.0

 These versions are supported as long as Microsoft supports them, we do our best to test and support newer versions as soon as possible.